 At the mass vaccination sites, will I have to wait outside?
 What happens when I get inside?

 Appointments are spaced out so that you should be indoors at all times.

-At the Cranston site, the situation is nearly identical.
-And although the state says it is trying to keep wait times at a minimum, there could be delays.
+The state says it is trying to keep wait times at a minimum, but there could be delays.
 If you’re not able to stand for a period of time, the state recommends bringing a wheelchair or a walker with a seat, if you have one.

 At all vaccine locations, you probably won’t be asked for a photo ID or an insurance card, because all of that would have been confirmed when you made your appointment (plus you don’t need either to get a shot).
 But bring them with you anyway, just in case.